nwjsmith/nwjsmith.github.io/_posts/2014-02-14-inheritable-aliases-in-ruby.md

 end
 ```

-Now our code can look much cleaner.
+Now we can clean our code up.

 ``` ruby
 class Greeter